carpentries-incubator/reproducible-publications-quarto/_episodes/02-basic-rstudio.md

 ![Opening a new R Markdown document](../fig/02-file-navigation-rmd.PNG)

+> ## Tip: Bonus!
+Note about R Notebooks:
+You mat have noticed that the menu offers the option to create an R Notebook, which is essentially an interactive execution mode for R Markdown documents.
+Technically, R Markdown is a file, whereas R Notebook is a way to work with R Markdown files.
+R Notebooks do not have their own file format, they all use `.Rmd`.
+All R Notebooks can be 'knitted' to R Markdown outputs, and all R Markdown documents can be interfaced as a Notebook.
+{: .callout}

 If this is the first time you have ever opened an R Markdown file a dialog box will open up to tell you what packages need to be installed.
 You shouldn't see the dialog box if you installed these packages before the workshop.